silitics/rugpi/www/docs/ctrl/advanced/index.md

 # Advanced Topics

-This part of the documentation covers more advanced topics like fleet management and custom configurations.
+This part of the documentation covers more advanced topics like fleet management, custom configurations, and update bundles.